TeenLife

 The Global Scholars Program (GSP) at African Leadership Academy is an overnight leadership experience for high school students from across the world.
 Design-thinking, social entrepreneurship, cross-cultural exchange, and adventure challenges prepare future leaders to create change across Africa and the world.

 Travel For Teens believes that summer travel should be both fun and enriching.
-We offer cultural exploration, community service, language, and photography as well as Younger Teens and Older Teens programs to Europe, Africa, Latin America, Oceania, Asia, and North America for students entering 8th grade through college.
+We offer cultural exploration, community service, language, and photography as well as younger teens and older teens programs in Europe, Africa, Latin America, Oceania, Asia, and North America for students entering 8th grade through college.

 Back to top